Sun Weishi: Early artistic career

 Shortly after Sun returned to China, in the spring of 1950, Liao Chengzhi invited Sun to become the artistic director of the China Youth Art Theater, which he had founded.
 Sun enthusiastically accepted, and began work on establishing the first professional theater to stage shows in colloquial Mandarin in the PRC.
-The first play that Sun directed was How Steel is Made, a play based on a eponymous Russian novel written by Nikolai Ostrovsky.
+The first play that Sun directed was How Steel is Made, a play based on an eponymous Russian novel written by Nikolai Ostrovsky.

 How Steel is Made, based on its author's own experiences, was a story about a revolutionary named Pavel Korchaghin who had been crippled while fighting in a revolutionary war, but who eventually overcame great difficulties to become a successful writer.
 The play was extremely successful, and is considered the first example of modern spoken drama produced in the PRC.
 The lead character of Pavel (played by Jin Shan) became a household name in China during the early 1950s.

 In 1952 Sun produced "the most successful foreign classic ever mounted on the PRC Stage", Gogol's the Inspector-General.
 In 1952 Sun also produced a play in celebration of the founding of the Children's Art Theater, Little Rabbit.
 Little Rabbit was made into a film by the Beijing Film Studio in 1953, and is still considered one of the best children's plays ever produced in the PRC.

 In 1954, on the fiftieth anniversary of Anton Chekov's death in 1904, Sun produced one of Chekov's plays, Uncle Vanya, in collaboration with a Soviet expert.
 From 1954 to 1956, Sun also worked as the principal instructor of directors with the China Central Drama College.

 During the 1950s Sun also translated numerous other foreign plays, including, the Servant of Two Masters.
 One of the plays she directed during this period was based on the life of Princess Wencheng.

+Sun earned significant prestige through directing Soviet dramas for the Beijing stage.